 To raise an arm, we use a smaller muscle, known as the deltoid, on the top of the shoulder.
 Place your hand on the edge of your shoulder and raise your arm.
 You will feel the deltoid muscle bulge slightly.
 The anatomy of the vertebrate shoulder doesn’t provide a site for attaching a larger arm-raising muscle, and this location is woefully inadequate for the requirements of a bird.
 By the way, because the pectoralis major is large and the deltoid is small, you can bring your arm down with much greater force than you can raise it.

 The first avian solution was to add a vertical keel to the sternum.
 The keel dramatically increases the surface area for muscle attachment.
-As you can see in the diagram at left, the horizontal sternum forms a T with the vertical keel.
+As you can see in the diagram above, the horizontal sternum forms a T with the vertical keel.
 In the top illustration, the pectoralis major, the lower muscle on the keel, is shown in red.
 It inserts in the humerus and is shown contracting, pulling the wing down.

 Because muscles function only by shortening, conventional wisdom holds that a muscle must be located above the wing in order to raise it.
 But birds lift their wings using a large muscle located beneath the wing.
 Attached to the keel of the sternum, the muscle, known as the supracoracoideus, connects to the top of the humerus by way of a pulley, an ingenious mechanism found nowhere else among vertebrates.